leonardr/botfriend/README.md

 backlog from a file.
 The simplest way to do this is with a text file containing one post per line.

 Let's create a backlog file.
-This can go into anywhere, but I recommend keeping it in the same directory as the rest of the bot, in case something goes wrong and you need to recreate it.
-Open up a file `bots/boat-names/backlog.txt` and put some boat names in it:
+This can go anywhere, but I recommend keeping it in the same directory as the rest of the bot, in case something goes wrong and you need to recreate it.
+Open up a file `bots/boat-names/backlog.txt` and put a few boat names in it:

 ```
 Honukele